One of the most musically versatile chamber choirs in the country

-Canticum has performed BBC Radio 4’s Christmas Morning Service, Bach’s Mass in B Minor with the Orchestra of The Age of Enlightenment at St John’s Smith Square, opened the Chelsea Festival with Pink Floyd’s Atom Heart Mother alongside David Gilmour and staged the première of Sir Peter Maxwell Davies’s Step by Circle, dedicated to Mark Forkgen and the choir.
+CANTICUM was invited to sing BBC Radio 4’s Christmas Morning Service, has performed Bach’s Mass in B Minor with the Orchestra of The Age of Enlightenment at St John’s Smith Square, opened the Chelsea Festival with Pink Floyd’s Atom Heart Mother alongside David Gilmour and staged the première of the late Sir Peter Maxwell Davies’s Step by Circle, a work dedicated to Mark Forkgen and the choir.

 Sounds and Sweet Airs at the Lighthouse, Poole